LGPD: Learn about the data protection law and how it works in digital marketing

 It focuses on the operation of operations that involve the use of personal data, penalizing companies that do not follow its determinations.

-In this way, from managers, marketing professionals, sales staff, to customers, of a company of biometric access control, for example, must be aware of the new law.
+In this way, from managers, marketing professionals, sales team, to the clients of a biometric access control company, for example, must be aware of the new law.

 So, keep reading and understand all the details, as well as its direct impact on digital marketing and how to keep this strategy in full swing, respecting all current legal standards.